futuretea/harvester-vagrant/README.md

 # harvester-vagrant

-## build libvirt box with packer
+## build box
-You need to manually press Enter twice on the grub page
+You need to manually press Enter on the grub page
 ```bash
 sudo packer build ./template.json
 ```